dongdongzhou1017/MSEGNet/README.md

 Run construction_model_input.m to construct preceding 60s, succeeding 60s, contextual 90s, and contetual 90s input.

-Run MSEGNet.py to get the confusion matrix of test set of each fold.
+Run MSEGNet.py to train the MSEGNet model and save the model weights.

 The mean coufusion matrix of 5-fold cross validation.